debate-map/app/README.md

 #### After steps

-* 1\) Create an alias/copy of the k8s context you just created, renaming it to "local":
+* 1\) Create an alias/copy of the k8s context you just created, renaming it to "dm-local":
 	* 1.1\) For Docker Desktop, this means:
 		* 1.1.1\) Open: `$HOME/.kube/config`
 		* 1.1.2\) Find the section with these contents: